szali172/StudyBuddy/README.md

 npm start
 ```

-### To start the backend execute these commands in a new terminal
+### To start the backend execute these commands in a new terminal window
 ```
 cd studybuddy
 cd backend